almostearthling/copyjob/README.md

 It took me an afternoon to write it in Python, and another day to fine-tune the Python version in order to have a prettier output and all the needed parameters and features.
-But since I wanted to experiment Rust, I decided that such a simple tool could have been suitable for my first Rust program, and so it was.
+But since I wanted to experiment Rust, I decided that such a simple tool could have been suitable for my first Rust project, and so it was.
 It took me *weeks*.
 I'm still working on a CLI wrapper for **copyjob**, this time in Python, to cover logging and console output.